Firing an Employee? Protect Yourself With a Termination Letter

-This letter confirms your dismissal from the Ford Company for poor performance, effective immediately.
+This letter confirms your dismissal from the Ernesto Company for poor performance, effective immediately.

 You are dismissed because, despite repeated feedback and performance coaching from your manager, your work performance has not improved.
 Your performance has been documented in three letters of reprimand which you read and signed.
 Additionally, the performance improvement plan (PIP) you were participating in put forth specific goals and targets that you agreed to meet by their due date.